Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsubsection{Setup}

-To determine which receptive field size yields optimal results, a parameter sweep was executed for input segments of 10 seconds.
+A parameter sweep was executed for input segments of 10 seconds to determine which receptive field size yields optimal results.
 For kernel sizes 2, 3 and 4, all possible depths were explored (i.e. until the receptive field size became larger than the input segment).
-A Wilcoxon signed ranked test with Holm-Bonferroni correction was used to compare each dilated convolutional model with the baseline.
+A Wilcoxon signed ranked test with Holm-Bonferroni correction was used to compare each dilated convolutional model with the baseline models.